 Qualification and course duration

 The programme is delivered entirely through distance e-learning methodology.
 A wide range of learning styles are catered for within the programme material including vodcasts, podcasts, formal written text, online seminars, case reviews and graphics.
-The MSc adopts a range of examination styles including short answer questions, short essay writing, reflective practice and contributing to case-based discussions.
-The examination process will include both summative and formative assessment and help develop students\' writing styles.
+The examination process will include both summative and formative assessment.
+Students are examined mainly by short answer questions, reflective practice and contributing to case-based discussions.
+We avoid long essay writing, rather, focus on developing skills which have a positive advantage in the workplace.
+Students will develop a short PowerPoint presentation, a \'professional sales pitch\' for clinical service improvement and a lay clinical summary of a complex medical case scenario.

 Course contact details